TheOneJoao/Android-Application/README.md

 # README for Android Application - Outspit

 Welcome to Outspit.
 This is a social media app that features three distinct pages.
-It is not completed
+It is not completed.

 ## Key Features: